Visit the Channel Islands

 Kayak the Channel Islands

-Enjoy a kayaking adventure at Anacapa Island with Wild Blue Adventures aboard the Sunfish, a custom built supported kayak vessel.
+Enjoy a kayaking adventure at Anacapa Island with Channel Islands Expeditions aboard the Sunfish, a custom built supported kayak vessel.
 With the Sunfish, your tour starts at one end of the island then you are picked up at the other end.
 You will not have to fight the wind, current or repeat the same sights on the way back.

 Sail the Channel Islands